-- 1. Many music psychologists and music analysts have stressed that identifying the significant repetitions in a piece of music is an essential part of achieving a rich and satisfying interpretation of the piece. - 2.
-Our work was originally motivated by the desire to develop a computational model of expert music cognition and it seems clear that one component of such a model would have to be able to discover perceptually significant repetitions. - 3.
+- 1. Many music psychologists and music analysts have stressed that identifying the significant repetitions in a piece of music is an essential part of achieving a rich and satisfying interpretation of it. - 2.
+Our work was originally motivated by the desire to develop a computational model of expert music cognition and it seems clear that one component of such a model would have to be able to discover perceptually significant repetitions, or parallelism, as it is generally called by music psychologists and analysts. - 3.
 However, the class of perceptually significant repetitions is a very diverse set.
-There are at least two reasons for this: - (a) One reason is that the patterns involved in such repetitions vary widely in their structural characteristics. - (b) A second reason is that there are many different ways of transforming a musical pattern to give another pattern that's perceived to be a version of it.
-For example, patterns can be truncated, augmented, diminished, inverted, reversed, embellished and so on. - 4.
-I'll now present a couple of examples of significant repeated patterns that illustrate the diversity of this class of patterns. - 5.
-A significant repeated pattern may be just a very small motif, consisting of no more than a few notes or it might be a whole section of a work containing hundreds of notes. - 6.
-Here's an example of a very small perceptually significant repeated pattern from the beginning of Barber's Sonata for Piano, Op.
+There are at least two reasons for this: - (a) the patterns involved in such repetitions vary widely in their structural characteristics; and - (b) there are many different ways of transforming a musical pattern to give another pattern that's perceived to be a version of it.
+For example, musical themes and motives can be truncated, augmented, diminished, inverted, reversed, embellished and so on. - 4.
+I'll now show you a couple of examples that illustrate just how diverse the set of perceptually significant musical repetitions really is. - 5.
+First, a repeated pattern may be just a very small motif, consisting of no more than a few notes or it might be a whole section of a work containing hundreds of notes. - 6.
+Here's an example of a very small but perceptually significant repeated pattern from the beginning of Barber's Sonata for Piano, Op.
 26. This example illustrates the general rule that for a very small pattern to be perceived as being significant, it generally has to be repeated many times-this one's repeated 5 times in the first 4 bars. - 7.
-Here's what this example sounds like-try to listen to the rising bass pattern.
-[PLAY BARBER.MID.]
-Here's what it sounds like with the bass part emphasized.
-[PLAY BARBER MODIFIED.MID.] - 8.
+Here's what this sounds like with the repeated bass-pattern emphasized.
+[PLAY BARBER-MODIFIED].
+And here's what it sounds like without the bass-pattern emphasized.
+[PLAY BARBER WITHOUT MODIFIED BASS PART] - 8.
 On the other hand, in a sonata form movement it's typical for the whole exposition to be stated twice and then repeated in a modified form at the end of the movement.
 The exposition of a sonata-form movement often contains hundreds of notes.
 For example, there are Beethoven piano sonatas in which the exposition accounts for a quarter of all the notes in the first movement. - 9.
 In polyphonic music in which the voices are unambiguously identifiable, the notes in a repeated pattern may all come from one voice or they may come from two or more voices.
 For example, in this stretto passage here taken from a Bach Fugue, each statement of the subject only contains notes from a single voice.
-[PLAY STRETTO.MID]
+[PLAY STRETTO.MID] - 10.
+On the other hand, in this example from Mozart's G minor Symphony, each of the patterns involves the whole orchestra and contains notes from 13 voices.
+[PLAY MOZ.MID] - 11.
+These two examples also show that the occurrences of a pattern may overlap as they do here [BACH] or they may occur consecutively, as they do here [Mozart] or they may be widely separated in the music as they often are, for example, in the case of the exposition and recapitulation of a sonata-form movement.